 Using blankets or towels on door bases can stop drafts from entering in your living area.
 There are great draft guard kits to use for permanent fixing, but just using sheets or extra clothing can be enough in extreme circumstances, even for interior doors.

 • Preparedness Quick Tip: Use Bubble Wrap to Insulate Windows

 Running cold water in a very small stream running in will help your pipes from freezing.
-If they freeze, do not try to thaw them with a hair dryer.
-If you cannot use heat tapes just leave them frozen as hopefully you have prepped drinking water and drained the water from your toilets so they do not freeze and crack if the bathroom is freezing up.
+If they freeze, do not try to thaw them with a hairdryer.
+If you cannot use heat tape just leave them frozen as hopefully you have prepped drinking water and drained the water from your toilets so they do not freeze and crack if the bathroom is freezing up.
 If your pipes do freeze and burst, make sure to turn off your water supply.
-Hopefully you’ve also prepared and insulated any outdoor pipes running into the house.
+Hopefully, you’ve also prepared and insulated any outdoor pipes running into the house.

 (Editorial note – using a heat gun to heat the air around a pipe to facilitate thawing is good, but using it directly on a PVC pipe can actually cause more damage.
 And if the freezing in your pipes is extensive, a hair dryer just isn’t going to help).

 • Read More – What to Do if Your Pipes are Frozen

 If you lose power, are out of fuel to heat, have nothing left to burn, or are snowed in and isolated, think very small.
 Put up a tent inside, or build a fort in your living room or other room that is most interior without pipes or cold floors.
 Pack yourselves in because more bodies create more heat.
 Use all of your blankets and sleeping bags to keep warm.
 One candle can also generate heat in the space (just, for goodness sake, be careful!).

 Drink lots of liquids as hypothermia sets in fast when you are not hydrated.
 Warm teas can help you feel warmer and keep you hydrated at the same time.